 - How severe is your body’s reaction to each of these allergens?

 These answers are only accurately obtained through an allergy test.
 At Midwest ENT Centre, much care and research goes into choosing the extensive allergen testing panel and the method of treatment.
+To see the other departments we have, click here.
 Each test will cover the predominant allergens in the St. Louis region, including representative samples from the following classes:

 - Seasonal Allergens